-The script and ritual of royal entrances provide two perspectives according to which we can characterise munificence. assuming the reciprocity of services between emperor and subjects.
-First of all munificence appears as a symbolic gesture, an expression of the exercise of power, a recognition of power.
-On the other hand it is centred on the magnanimity and "liberalness" of monarchs towards their subjects.
-Royal entrances bring forth the mechanism of munificence and of gifts which acquire political connotations first of all: the town or community presented and gave the sovereign gifts in exchange for the recognition of certain privileges obtained at that moment or conferred on them by previous sovereigns (exemption from taxes, the release or pardoning of prisoners, etc.)2 Consequently, there is a double process of recognition, a reciprocal recognition, of the magnanimity of royal power and of the power of the town, its identity consacrated by privileges granted by the king.
-Closely connected to political connotations there was the practice of "reciprocal authority"3, circumscribed to the process of the delegation of authority.
+The script and ritual of royal entrances provide two perspectives, according to which we can characterize munificence, assuming the reciprocity of services between emperor and subjects.
+First of all, munificence appears as a symbolic gesture, an expression of the exercise of power, a recognition of power.
+On the other hand, it is centred on the magnanimity and "liberalness" of monarchs towards their subjects.
+Royal entrances bring forth the mechanism of munificence and of gifts which acquire political connotations, first of all: the town or community presented and gave the sovereign gifts in exchange for the recognition of certain privileges obtained at that moment or conferred on them by previous sovereigns (exemption from taxes, the release or pardoning of prisoners, etc.)109 Consequently, there is a double process of recognition, a reciprocal recognition, of the magnanimity of royal power and of the power of the town, its identity consecrated by privileges granted by the king.
+Closely connected to political connotations there was the practice of "reciprocal authority"110, circumscribed to the process of the delegation of authority.

-On the other hand, reciprocal services such as gifts and privileges belong to the specific phenomenon of royal entrances mentioned above: the "transgression of limits".
-These reciprocal services open up channels of communication which transcend the differences of "status and cultural level" because they are the expression of reciprocity between unequals within the social, political and economic order."
-These reciprocal services lead to a
+On the other hand, reciprocal services such as gifts and privileges belong to the specific phenomenon of royal entrances mentioned above: the "transgression of limits."
+These reciprocal services open up channels of communication which transcend the differences of "status and cultural level" because they are the expression of reciprocity between unequals within the social, political and economic order."111 These reciprocal services lead to a mutual pact between subjects and sovereigns.
+For example, the municipalities in France in the 16th century offered gifts to the sovereign in order to honour the king and "make him friend of the town" ("pour faire amy de la ville de luy").
+112 In other words, gifts "made relationships smooth," nourished friendship and solidarity.